English Reading

 In addition to fully decodable books, KS1 are given a 'shared' reading book for parents to read to their child.
 Parents are educated on the benefits of shared reading, such as: bonding with children; supporting their growing brain, and help to develop social, language and learning skills.
 It also helps build a bedtime routine for a good night's sleep.

-Once children can read fluently, widely and with a good understanding, they are called ‘Book Explorers’ and they are then able to self-select books for independent reading from the class libraries, school library or from home.
+Once children can read fluently, widely and with a good understanding, they are then able to self-select books for independent reading from the class libraries, school library or from home.
 Children in Year 5/6 are given a booklet with suggestions specifically tailored to encourage reluctant boys to read, and all children are incentivised to participate in the '100 Books to Read before leaving Year 6' to motivate reading classic children's texts.

 Curriculum Texts

-At Burrington Church of England Primary School, we follow requirements of the National Curriculum for reading in each year group (1-6) and follow the No Nonsense Literacy (Babcock) teaching sequences.
+At Burrington Church of England Primary School, we follow requirements of the National Curriculum for reading in each year group (1-6) and use texts carefully chosen as part of our new LSP writing curriculum supplemented with Literacy Tree texts.

 During the imitate phase of the teaching sequence, the class texts are explored, enabling children to question, engage, respond and reflect.
 Children and teachers engage in ‘Book Talk’, during which they are able to deepen their understanding, shift their ideas and think together as a group to develop their understanding and comprehension of the text.

-All children in the school have weekly guided reading sessions.
-In EYFS and KS1, this takes the form of small group sessions, using sets of decodable Big Cat books, whereas in KS2, guided reading is taught as a whole class, using a variety of sources, such as: Nelson comprehension pupil books, VIPERS (Literacy Shed) texts, Project X books or classic novels for KS2 (Tom's Midnight Garden, Around the World in 80 days, Secret Garden, Goodnight Mr Tom, Carrie's War, Street Child, etc.)
+All children in the school have reading practice sessions.
+In EYFS and KS1, this takes the form of small group sessions, using sets of decodable Big Cat books.
+In Years 3 and 4, children continue to develop their reading skills with Reading Fluency sessions, which follow on from the phonetically decodable scheme These books are an introduction to short chapter books and focus on fluency, prosody and comprehension.
+Older children are taught as a whole class, using a variety of sources, such as: comprehension pupil books, VIPERS (Literacy Shed) texts and classic novels for KS2.

-Weekly guided reading sessions for EYFS/KS1 enable the class teacher to hear individual children decode, teach and assess their phonic skills and develop prosody.
+Regular reading practice sessions for EYFS/KS1 enable the class teacher to hear individual children decode, teach and assess their phonic skills and develop prosody.
 In KS2, children are taught the nuances of vocabulary, inference, recall, prediction, explanation and justification using evidence and summarisation skills.
 Year 6 are taught to answer complex 3-mark questions using P.E.E.L structure (Point, Explanation, Evidence, Link)

 Home Reading

 All children are given a Reading Record, in which they can keep a record home reading.
 We ask that parents sign the record to celebrate the children’s reading.
 This forms part of the children’s homework (see homework policy).
 Reading records are checked by teachers on a regular basis, which enables teachers to build a picture of each child as a reader, and to monitor a child’s enjoyment, frequency and their reading diet.
 We award children with certificates for the ‘Number of Reads’ that they achieve (50 bronze, 100 silver, 150 gold, 200 platinum).
-We also provide parents with a ‘Recommended Reads’ list at the start of each academic year to support them in choosing a variety of high quality texts for their child.
+We also provide KS2 parents with a ‘Recommended Reads’ list at the start of each academic year to support them in choosing a variety of high quality texts for their child.
+Weekly book recommendations are provided in the newsletter.

 Book Buddies

-We have 'book worms (KS1) and butterflies (KS2)' reading sessions, where children from KS2 are invited to support and encourage younger readers and act as positive reading role models.
+Other strategies we use from time to time include 'book worms (KS1) and butterflies (KS2)' reading sessions, where children from KS2 are invited to support and encourage younger readers and act as positive reading role models.
+We also might invite children on an ad hoc basis to share books with younger pupils to inspire and delight.

 We recognise that children learn in different ways and may need different strategies and approaches during their reading journey.
 These may include:

-• Intervention groups - Individual Education plans (IEPs)
+- Intervention groups - Individual Learning plans (ILPs)

 For further information, please visit our SEND page.